Washington L. Capps: Spanish–American War and afterward

 Later attached to the staff of Commodore George Dewey, commander of the Asiatic Squadron, Capps was present during the Battle of Manila Bay.
 After the capture of Manila, Capps had three of the Spanish warships salvaged and repaired.

 Upon his return to the United States, Capps spent two years with the Board of Inspection and Survey.
 He followed this with a tour of duty as the Head, Construction and Repair Department at the New York Navy Yard.

 Constructor of the Navy / Chief of the Bureau of Construction and Repair

 In 1903, Capps became Constructor of the Navy, as well as Chief of the Bureau of Construction and Repair, with the rank of rear admiral.
 He served in the position until 1910.
+From 1908 to 1909, Capps was also acting Chief of the Bureau of Steam Engineering because of the sudden retirement of Rear Adm.
+John K. Barton.

 During his tenure as Constructor of the Navy, the Bureau tested and adopted numerous new ideas in warship design.
 Among his notable innovations was the decision to mount battleships' main batteries on the centerline, thereby increasing their broadside weight of metal to the maximum.